CELEBRATING BILLY BUDD, SAILOR

 $15 for BCHS members, $20 for non-members

 Saturday, November 16 – Storytelling at Arrowhead, Noon – 4 pm – Join us for a unique experience to record your own stories!
 In celebration of the centennial of the publication of Herman Melville’s Billy Budd, we will collect stories of grandparents and grandchildren.
 Billy Budd was discovered and published by Herman Melville’s granddaughter, Eleanor, who shared a special relationship with her grandfather.
 We will record special stories of grandparents and grandchildren, told throughout Herman Melville’s home.
 Together with partners from the Housatonic Heritage Oral History Center at Berkshire Community College and the Berkshire Athenaeum, we will create a story scavenger hunt for children and their families, which will include tasty treats and art projects.
+All participants will receive a copy of their recorded stories.
 FREE.
 This program is funded in part by Mass Humanities, which receives support from the Massachusetts Cultural Council and is an affiliate of the National Endowment for the Humanities.

 Saturday, December 7 – Storytelling at the Berkshire Athenaeum, 10 am – 2 pm – Join us for a unique experience to record your own stories!
 In celebration of the 100th anniversary of the publication of Herman Melville’s Billy Budd, we will collect stories of grandparents and grandchildren.
 Billy Budd was discovered and published by Herman Melville’s granddaughter, Eleanor, who shared a special relationship with her grandfather.
 We will record special stories of grandparents and grandchildren, told throughout the Berkshire Athenaeum.
 Together with partners from the Housatonic Heritage Oral History Center at Berkshire Community College and the Berkshire Athenaeum, we will create a story scavenger hunt for children and their families, which will include tasty treats and art projects.
+All participants will receive a copy of their recorded stories.
 FREE This program is funded in part by Mass Humanities, which receives support from the Massachusetts Cultural Council and is an affiliate of the National Endowment for the Humanities.

 SHOP BILLY BUDD